VICMEND/UVIC/SENG265-Software-Development-Methods/README.md

 Beethoven,Ode to Joy,1822,0.88

+Thoughts: We did something similar in lab so this was rather straightforward.

 # Assignment 3

 The same as assignment 2 but programmed in C and utilizing dynamic memory and a given linked list structure to complete the task.